Kyle Higashioka Player Props: Yankees vs. Orioles

 Kyle Higashioka At The Plate

-- Higashioka is hitting .191 with three doubles, three home runs and five walks.
+- Higashioka is hitting .186 with three doubles, three home runs and six walks.

-- In eight games this year (38.1%), Higashioka has picked up an RBI, and in three of those games (14.3%) he had more than one.
+- Higashioka has driven in a run in eight games this season (36.4%), including three games with more than one RBI (13.6%).

-- He has scored in seven games this season (33.3%), but has had no multi-run games.
+- He has scored a run in seven of 22 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.